When it comes to play, children with autism

 To help you find the perfect toy, Prizant suggests the best features to look for and explains how they can nurture each type of play:

 These toys include puzzles, Lego sets, blocks, nesting cups and shape sorters.
 According to Prizant these toys are ideal for kids with an interest in visual-spatial relationships and can be motivating and soothing, while teaching children how things fit together.

-Brightly Colored Stacking Cups With Number And Animals Homder The First Years Nesting And Stacking Up Cups, $12, Amazon
+2 Brightly Colored Stacking Cups With Number And Animals Homder The First Years Nesting And Stacking Up Cups, $12, Amazon

 stringing beads toy consists of 30 large, multicolored beads in five colors and seven shapes that are sorted and strung.
 This activity helps develop fine motor skills, hand-eye coordination, and dexterity and the accompanying Busy Bag makes it a travel-friendly toy you can take anywhere.
 4 A 3-D Puzzle With Colorful, Texturized Pieces Edushape Easy-Grip Soft Foam Sensory Puzzle Blocks, $14, Amazon

 Think: Play-Doh, sensory tables with rice, sand, beans, musical toys, wind-up toys, and toys with switches that create displays of sounds and lights.
 Prizant explains that these toys help with sensory processing and, in general, are more appropriate for younger aged children and children functioning at earlier developmental levels.

 8 A Light-Up Musical Nursery Rhyme Book VTech Musical Rhymes Book, $11, Amazon